Join us on Facebook. You’ll find the latest news, photos and videos.

 SSD also offers education opportunities for businesses on the Americans with Disabilities Act as it relates to assistance dogs, as well as assistance dog laws and etiquette.

-Advocates for community alternatives to institutionalization for children and adults with mental health and developmental disability founded Keystone in 1972.
-Deinstitutionalization remains central to our advocacy work as we support governments and organizations around the world to close institutions, develop community-based supports, and ensure everyone can exercise their rights and live meaningful lives in the community.
+Advocates for community alternatives to institutionalization for children and adults with mental health and developmental disability founded KHS in 1972.
+We support governments and organizations around the world to close institutions, develop community-based supports, and ensure everyone can exercise their rights and live meaningful lives in the community.

 Article 19 of the UN Convention on the Rights of Persons with Disabilities (CRPD) reinforces the right of people with disability to live in the community.
-More than a decade after the adoption of the CRPD by the UN and nearly global ratification, however, people with disability continue to be placed in institutions in every region of the world, in violation of their rights.
-Everyone, even people with multiple and profound disabilities, can be supported to live in the community.
+Everyone can be supported to live in the community.
 But without strong and inclusive community services, including supports for families, institutions are too often seen as a “solution.”

-Keystone stands firmly against this segregation, and employs a holistic, systemic approach to deinstitutionalization.
-We provide technical assistance to develop legal frameworks that align with the CRPD, community-based supports, and sustainable financing models.
+KHS stands firmly against this segregation, and employs a holistic, systemic approach to deinstitutionalization.
+We provide technical assistance to develop rights-based legal frameworks, community-based supports, and sustainable financing models.
 We support prevention measures and family strengthening efforts.
-Disability rights and awareness programs shift mindsets and attitudes towards people with disability, so that everyone can embrace diversity in an inclusive society.
-We amplify the voices of people with disability so we can be effective advocates together.
+We implement disability rights and awareness programs shift attitudes toward people with disability, so that everyone can embrace diversity in an inclusive society.
+We amplify the voices of people with disability and work in coalition with other advocates to make greater change.
 Deinstitutionalization is not easy, but it is possible.
-It is the right thing to do, and has been at the heart of Keystone’s work for five decades.
+It is the right thing to do and has been at the heart of KHS’s work for five decades.